JuliaManifolds/ManifoldsBase.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaManifolds/ManifoldsBase.jl.svg?branch=master)](https://travis-ci.org/JuliaManifolds/ManifoldsBase.jl/) [![codecov.io](http://codecov.io/github/JuliaManifolds/ManifoldsBase.jl/coverage.svg?branch=master)](https://codecov.io/gh/JuliaManifolds/ManifoldsBase.jl/)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://julianlsolvers.github.io/Manifolds.jl/latest/)

 Basic interface for manifolds in Julia.

 The project [`Manifolds.jl`](https://github.com/JuliaManifolds/Manifolds.jl)
 is based on this interface and provides a variety of manifolds.

+## `DecoratorManifold`

+The decorator manifold enhances a manifold by certain, in most cases implicitly assumed to have a standard case, properties, see for example the `EmbeddedManifold`.
+The decorator acts semi transparently, i.e. `:transparent` for all functions not affected by that decorator and `:intransparent` otherwise.
+Another possibility is, that the decorator just passes to `:parent` in order to fill default values.

 ## `DefaultManifold`